ocupop/dartlang.org/src/_guides/library-tour.md

 ---
 reference: "https://www.dartlang.org/docs/dart-up-and-running/ch03.html"

-layout: page
+layout: guide
-permalink: /libraries/library-tour
 title: "A Tour of the Dart Libraries"
-description: "Learn about the major features in Dart's libraries"
+description: "Learn about the major features in Dart's libraries."
-toc: true
 ---

 # {{ page.title }}